sreehax/website/content/blog/hello-world/index.md

 5.  say goodbye
 6.  tell a lie and hurt you

 > Sorry losers and haters, but my I.Q. is one of the highest -and you all know it!
-Please don't fel so stupid or insecure,it's not your fault
+Please don't feel so stupid or insecure,it's not your fault

 - Donald J. Trump (@realDonaldTrump) May 9, 2013